This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Look to your health insurance, community organizations, charitable organizations, and government funding to help you pay for the devices your child needs to be as mobile and independent as possible.

 Daily living can be interrupted when a child with cerebral palsy has trouble communicating.
 Communication problems are among the leading issues for parents of children with cerebral palsy.
-However, you can make things a lot less difficult with patience, coupled with the proper treatment plan.
+However, patience and the proper treatment plan can make things much less complicated.

 Meals and Snacks

-In addition, a child with cerebral palsy may need specially-prepared meals to meet their unique dietary needs.
-It can be a challenge to make separate meals for your child, especially if you are cooking for your family.
-Since children with cerebral need a high-quality diet with many fruits, vegetables, and other healthy foods, this could be an ideal way to create a healthy diet for the entire family.
+In addition, a child with cerebral palsy may need specially prepared meals to meet their unique dietary needs.
+It can be challenging to make separate meals for your child, especially if you cook for your family.
+Since children with cerebral palsy need a high-quality diet with many fruits, vegetables, and other healthy foods, this could be an ideal way to create a nutritious diet for the entire family.

 Sleeping

 Most important, though, is to ensure that your child is comfortable in bed.
-This is a major issue for many children with cerebral palsy because they can experience pain due to their decreased mobility.
-Work with a physical therapist to find the sleep position that is best for your child.
+This is a significant issue for many children with cerebral palsy because they can experience pain due to their decreased mobility.
+Work with a physical therapist to find the best sleep position for your child.

-Daily living activities consist of using the bathroom, bathing, getting dressed, brushing teeth, washing hands, and other forms of hygiene that take place on a daily basis.
-Young children will need help with all of these activities; however, children with cerebral may need more long-term assistance.
+Daily living activities consist of using the bathroom, bathing, getting dressed, brushing teeth, washing hands, and other forms of hygiene that occur daily.
+Young children will need help with all these activities; however, children with cerebral may need more long-term assistance.

-Always encourage your child to participate in his or her own hygiene activities such as bathing and brushing teeth.
+Always encourage your child to participate in their hygiene activities, such as bathing and brushing their teeth.
 If your child is not physically able to do this, you will need to assist them daily.
 Make hygiene activities fun by turning them into games until the child is old enough to understand the importance of daily hygiene habits.

 Daily Playtime